OmarMayDev/StayEase/README.md

 - Smooth animations and transitions
 - Functional forms for user input
 - Interactive slideshow for hotel images
+- Use of Static API to serve hotel data

 ## Project Structure